dan1el50/LFA_labs/Lab 1/raport.md

     def generate_n_strings(self, n=5):
         return [self.generate_string() for _ in range(n)]
 ```
-This function generates a number of strings.
+This function generates a number of strings based on the input parameter.
+It runs a for loop and therefore for each itteration it generates valid string based on the production rules.

 ---

 ### **Converting Grammar to Finite Automaton**